Our impact

 Pillar 1 Building evidence to inspire action

-Evidence
+Evidence and inspiration

 Pillar 2 Equipping local authorities to embed circular practices